ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 :   The webhook ID that for dispatching an alert notification.
 For example: `--webhook webhookID1,webhookID2`

 `--enabled`
-:   Whether or not the alert policy is enabled.
+:   Whether the alert policy is enabled.

 `-i, --instance`
 :   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.